oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 usage: create-domain.sh -o dir -i file -u username -p password [-k] [-e] [-h] -i Parameter inputs file, must be specified.
   -o Ouput directory for the generated properties and YAML files, must be specified.
-  -u Username used in building the Docker image for WebLogic domain in image.
+  -u User name used in building the Docker image for WebLogic domain in image.
   -p Password used in building the Docker image for WebLogic domain in image.
   -e Also create the resources in the generated YAML files, optional.
   -k Keep what has been previously cloned from https://github.com/oracle/docker-images.git, optional.
-     If not specified, this script will always remove existing project and clone again.
+     If not specified, this script will always remove the existing project and clone again.
   -h Help

 ```